Online Adversarial Stabilization of Unknown Networked Systems: Introduction

+The proposed approach in this paper is fundamentally different than traditional system identification based methods, which incur prohibitively large state norm under adversarial disturbances, even in the simplest setting (see \Cref{fig:sysid_main}).
+The reason is that system identification-based approaches seek to learn the full system dynamics, which requires full excitation of the system against worst-case disturbances.
+On the other hand, our approach does not require precise knowledge of the system.
+Instead, we maintain model estimates that are consistent with the observations generated by the unknown system at all times.
+A consequence of focusing on consistency is a natural endogenous exploration-exploitation scheme where our algorithm performs well (small state norm) while the selected model stays consistent, and gains information about the system whenever it observes a large state norm that renders the selected model inconsistent.

-where $\bar{d}$ and $\bar{n}$ are local constants depending on the network connectivity and can be much smaller than the global dimensions.
-This result provides a first quantification of the effect of communication delay in fully-distributed learning-based control problems.
-Further, along the way, we prove a set of technical lemmas that are of independent interests when SLS controllers are used for learning-based control.
-In particular, we derive a sensitivity result for SLS synthesis (\Cref{thrm:sensitivity}) that globally bounds the sensitivity of the optimal solution to the SLS synthesis problem with respect to the model, which is also applicable to a class of MPC problems.
+The main result of this paper is an input-to-state stability guarantee (\Cref{thrm:main}), where we draw novel connections between the path length property of NCBC techniques and system stability analysis.
+This follows from a set of novel technical results for SLS in the learning-based control context.
+In particular, we generalize a previous result \cite{anderson2019system} on the characterization of the closed loop under SLS controllers that are synthesized from an arbitrary and potentially incorrect system model (\Cref{lem:closed-loop}).
+This result enables the analysis of our algorithm when each subsystem uses local, asynchronous, and wrong model information for local controller synthesis.
+Further, we derive a novel perturbation result with explicit constants for finite-horizon SLS synthesis (\Cref{thrm:sensitivity}) that globally bounds the sensitivity of the optimal solution to the SLS problem (a quadratic program with equality and sparsity constraints) with respect to the model.
+This result is also applicable in other contexts such as a class of MPC problems studied in \cite{borrelli2017predictive, alonso2021data, sieber2021system}.